-An unfinished skyscraper in the Thai capital city Bangkok.
+An unfinished skyscraper in the Thai capital city, be sure to add this in your Bangkok itinerary.
 Planned as a high-rise condominium complex, construction of the building was halted during the 1997 Asian financial crisis, when it was already about 80 percent complete.
 Off-the-beaten-path attraction featuring a towering abandoned skyscraper with sweeping city views.

 One of Bangkok’s most acclaimed rooftop bars, Red Sky Bar is perched dramatically above the heart of the city, boasting breathtaking 360-degree views of the cityscape.
 Sit back and relax at dusk, indulge in light bites and drinks such as the signature Imperial Mojito and Martini-infused cocktails.

 Day 2 Highlights

 A UNESCO World Heritage Site under criteria III as an excellent witness to the period of development of a true national Thai art.

 A royal Temple of the Ayutthaya Kingdom.
 It is one of the oldest and most significant temples in the history of Ayutthaya as it housed the Buddha's holy relic.
 Many important royal ceremonies of the Ayutthaya era had been hosted here.